brentmwarren/DND-character-sheet/README.md

 David working on this: Home & About Pages: Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.

-Brent: User Experience: Ensure a pleasing and logical user experience.
+User Experience: Ensure a pleasing and logical user experience.
 Use a framework like Bootstrap to enhance and ease your CSS styling.

 Responsive Design: Make sure your app looks great on a phone or tablet.